Vikas0693/kudvenkat-angular/readme-tutorial.md

     b)*If any of the elements of formArray has validation error like required,minLength etc.. then whole formArray will have the validation error c)*Usefull methods of FormArray - push(formCntrol/formGroup/formArray object),insert(index),removeAt(index),setControl(index):replaces the control at index,at(index):returns control currently at index. d)*Diff b/w formArray and formGroup - formArray serializes elments as array and formGroup serializes elements as objects.
-Try loading data on createEmployee page and look for elements in FormArray and FormGroup
+Try loading data on createEmployee page and look for elements in FormArray and FormGroup f)*we use square brackets in [formGroup] but not in formControlName of formArrayName bcoz formGroup expects object of formGroup whereas formControlName expects string which will be serched in [formGroup]

 Video 20: Preparing for adding dynamic input tags
     a)added formArray to skills in employeeForm